FRINXio/http-worker/README.md

 Note that writing to the versioned datastore is
 [not supported](https://github.com/kr1sp1n/node-vault/issues/82).
-Therefore, when running the integration test, you must enter the secrets manually and use `TEST_SKIP_VAULT_INSERTION=true`.

 #### Legacy KV store (v1)
 For testing the old KV store API, we need to switch `secrets/` store back to v1.